 Cons: Not the best choice if space is at a premium.

-Pros: A traditional pizza cutter with a bold aesthetic.
+Pros: A traditional pizza cutter with a simple design.